-Description:These Tibetan silver coins known as Ga-den Tankas are considered by many to be the most beautiful of all Tibetan coins.
-They were minted around the time of the 12th Dalai Lama.
+Description:These Tibetan silver coins known as Ga-den silver Tankas are considered by many to be the most beautiful of all Tibetan coins.
+They were struck around the time of the 12th Dalai Lama.
 Tibet historically represented a forbidden land encircled by the Himalayan and Kunlum mountains.
 The Dalai Lamas, the spiritual leader purposely isolated the country for over a thousand years.
 Tibetan coinage is quite scarce and the first Tibetan government mint opened in 1791.
 It closed two years later, re-opened in 1836, and produced coins for only a little over 100 years more before the country was conquered.

 The Tanka’s obverse shows a Lotus flower within a circle surrounded by the 8 Buddhist Lucky Symbols: Chattra- Parasol; protection against all evil.
 Dhvaja- Banner; the victory of Buddha's teachings.
 Sankha- Conch; absence of all evil.
 Shrivasta- An infinite knot; long life and never-ending love.
 Dharmachakra- Wheel of the Law; the eight spokes represent the eightfold path; completion and salvation through Buddha's teachings.
 Kalasha– Vase of abundance; contains water of immortality.
 Matsyayugma - Golden fish, salvation from suffering, fertility.
 Padma - The perfect lotus; purity.